bairblog/bairblog.github.io/about.md

 various updates.
 Posts are written by [students][11], [post-docs][11], and [faculty][10] in BAIR, and are intended to provide relevant and timely discussion of research findings and results, both to experts and the general audience.
-Posts on a variety of topics studied at BAIR will appear on approximately a weekly basis.
+Posts on a variety of topics studied at BAIR will appear approximately once every two weeks.

 ## BAIR Blog Editorial Board